rhysmoggs/ms3-final-cocktails/README.md

 ### Quiz Concept and Rules:

 A classic geography quiz, suitable to single or multiple players of all ages.
-The Globe Trotter Quiz is a multiple-choice quiz where the user is presented with 10 questions, each correct answer worth 2500 miles.
+The The Cocktail Cabinet is a multiple-choice quiz where the user is presented with 10 questions, each correct answer worth 2500 miles.
 The goal?
 To answer 10 correct answers totalling a whopping 25,000 miles - about the same distance it is to fly around the world!
 See if you can travel to the top of the High Scores list!

 The quiz will clearly display information for new and returning customers including the creators contact information via social media links.
 The quiz is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors or even TVs.
 This is to ensure that as many people as possible can play the quiz and enjoy this journey.